Naicam

-Naicam is a town in rural Saskatchewan, located 224 km north of the province's capital city, Regina.
+Naicam is a town in rural Saskatchewan, Canada, about 224 km north of the province's capital city, Regina.
 In 2006 the population was 690.
 The name of the town is a combination of Naismith and Cameron, the railway construction contractors.

+History

+Hans Alpha, an immigrant from Norway is considered to be one of the area's earliest settlers who were mostly of Scandinavian ancestry.
+He's credited with building the first homestead at the current site of the town in 1904.
+Alpha sold his property in 1909 to Ingeborg Knutson, a woman who later sold the land to the Canadian Pacific Railway for a townsite.

+The community was named after a combination of Peter Lawrence Naismith and Allan Cameron's surnames, two railway officials.

+Naicam was incorporated as a village in 1921 and became a town in 1954.

 Utilities

 Naicam receives several radio stations from both Saskatoon and Regina.

 The local cable television company for the Naicam area is Image Cable.
 SaskTel provides cellular service to the area.

-The town of Naicam offers water, sewer and power to all households and businesses.

 Education

 Naicam has a Kindergarten to grade 12 school that also serves other communities in the area such as Pleasantdale, Spalding, and Saint Front.

 Sports

 Viking Sportsplex is the hub of Naicam's recreational activity, with an ice arena playing home to all ages of hockey ranging from junior novice to senior.
 Following the arena's name, all of the hockey teams in the town are called the "Naicam Vikings".
 The facility also houses a three sheet curling rink, and a virtual golf simulator.